 Why roleplay soldier?

-By role-play, a soldier adventure will always be your side so it not a mundane background to choose for a role play.
+By role-play, a soldier background adventure will always be your side so it is not a mundane background to choose for a role play.
 Other then this you can use your rank to exert your influence and get the thing done for you in your favor.